fuatakgun/eufy_security/README.md

 10- If you want faster P2P live streaming, go to Integration Configuration section and enable it.
 ![image](https://user-images.githubusercontent.com/11085566/127866543-1345d56f-b4f3-4154-96c7-a278d747cf8d.png)

+## 6.3 Optional - WebRTC

+For faster streaming, please try out WebRTC, thanks @conorlap for this. - https://github.com/fuatakgun/eufy_security/issues/43
+I personally could not make it work but there are some users out there who are happy with the results.

 Raise your issues in Github.